quinnyyy/whack/README.md

 We are going to put ads and become millionaires

 ## Tech Stack
-Built with AWS EC2, Apache2, Javascript and Python
+Built with AWS EC2, Apache2, Javascript and Python (Flask)

 ## Links